DataScienceUB/DeepLearningMaster20192020/README.md

-# DeepLearningMaster
+## DeepLearningMaster Repository
-## MASTER IN FOUNDATIONS OF DATA SCIENCE: Deep Learning.
+# MASTER IN FOUNDATIONS OF DATA SCIENCE: Deep Learning.